 There are a couple of downsides too.
 Firstly, it's quite a big unit - which may not suit those with limited space for installation.
 Secondly, its performance is reliant on a good Wi-Fi network, so if your front door is nowhere near your wireless router then it might struggle to connect.
 A Wi-Fi extender, mesh network system or buying Chime Pro will fix this problem.

-The Ring Video Doorbell is an incredibly useful device - both a method to communicate with visitors when you're not home, and as a security camera.
+But overall the Ring Video Doorbell is an incredibly useful device - both a method to communicate with visitors when you're not home, and as a security camera.
+Thanks to the use of batteries and the simple installation, it's an easy update - and it's proven extremely popular.
 It's not perfect, but it's convenient and can be a very useful tool to identify and catch burglars in the act.